-Chapters 515 and 516 of 2000 established the State research and development (R&D) tax credit program.
+Chapters 515 and 516 of 2000 established the State R&D tax credit program.
 There are two types of credits available: (1) a basic credit equal to 3% of the Maryland qualified R&D expenses paid during the tax year, up to the Maryland base amount; and (2) a growth credit equal to 10% of the Maryland qualified R&D expenses paid during the year that exceed the Maryland base amount.